 B2 - is your parent category column in file and

-'Import images' option allows importing one or more images for the product.
+"Import images" option allows importing one or more images for the product.

 You may upload pictures from your local computer or external web URLs.
 Please note that in order to import images you have to set-up a proper FTP connection.
-Please check these articles how to upload images from local pc and how to upload images if you have external image URLs if you need help.
+Please check these articles on how to upload images from local pc and how to upload images if you have external image URLs if you need help.

-In case you need to import the multiple images within one product, in the file to import should be specified the image gallery column with the ';' between each image positions.
+In case you need to import multiple images within one product, in the file to import should be specified the image gallery column with the delimiter ';' between each image positions.
 For example, the one product with two local images assigned should have the next record in the appropriate column of a file:

-The first image's path /f/a/fabia.jpg separate with the second one - /f/a/fabia-overview-6reasons-bottom.jpg with the ';' character.
+The first image's name is 3518.jpg and the second one 3519.jpg are separated with a ';' character.